Research in Learning

 Solution Design Proposal

-Developed for a high school food education program, this proposal uses instructional design frameworks to analyze the learning gap and learners impacted to offer a potential solution and evaluation plan.
+Developed for a high school food education program, this proposal uses instructional design frameworks to analyze learner needs and offer a potential solution.

 The Effects of Clear Toner on the Color Gamut of a Digital Press